HubSpot vs Keap CRM Contents

-From late 2013 to early 2015 Infusionsoft really stagnated in their development and allowed the competition to catch up.
-(Additionally, they made major changes to their partner program, which has become far too common since 2011, but that's a topic for another post.)
+From late 2013 to early 2015 Infusionsoft stagnated in their development and allowed the competition to catch up.

 I say "mostly" for a couple of simple reasons:

-- I am still certified in Infusionsoft and sell it when it makes sense for you.
+- I am still certified in Keap/Infusionsoft and sell it when it makes sense for you.

-- I am remaining current on Infusionsoft because it is the right choice for a lot of my clients and despite their setbacks, Infusionsoft still does a lot of things right at an affordable price and as of November 2019, I'm actually seeing some encouraging progress, so I remain cautiously optimistic.
+- I have remained current on Infusionsoft because it is the right choice for a lot of my clients because Keap does a lot of things right for entrepreneurs and small businesses at an affordable price.

-- It's hard to move 11 years of CRM, email marketing, and E-commerce along with 700+ posts, and 200+ webpages and landing pages...but I did it and I'm glad I made the switch when it comes to HubSpot vs. Wordpress.
+- It was hard to move 11 years of CRM, email marketing, and E-commerce data—along with 700+ posts, and 200+ webpages and landing pages—but I did it and I'm glad I made the switch when it comes to HubSpot vs. Wordpress.

-In analyzing the move I looked at it like you, the business-owning entrepreneur, would and I started with costs for each application.
+In analyzing the move, I looked at this HubSpot vs. Keap comparison like you, the business-owning entrepreneur, would and, I started with costs for each application.